cytopia/yii-check-translations/README.md

 # yii-check-translations

-Shell script to check/validate yii translations in various folders
+Shell script to check/validate yii translations in various directories recursively.

+1. Check if all `messages` directories have specified language dirs
+2. Check if every language dir has the same set of files
+3. Check if all language files (of different languages) have the same PHP array indices

 ## Usage